A Streetcar Named Desire: Plot

 After the loss of her family home to creditors, Blanche DuBois travels from Laurel, Mississippi, to the New Orleans French Quarter to live with her younger married sister, Stella, and Stella's husband, Stanley Kowalski.
-Blanche is in her thirties and, with no money, has nowhere else to go.
+She is in her thirties and, with no money, has nowhere else to go.

 Blanche tells Stella that she has taken a leave of absence from her English-teaching position because of her nerves (which is later revealed to be a lie).
 Blanche laments the shabbiness of her sister's two-room flat.
 She finds Stanley loud and rough, eventually referring to him as "common".
 Stanley, in return, is suspicious of Blanche, does not care for her manners and resents her presence which is already interfering with his regimented but hedonistic lifestyle.

 From the first scene, Blanche is nervous and jittery.
 She is reluctant to be seen in the glare of light and seems to have a drinking problem.
 She is also deceptive and is critical of her sister and brother-in-law.

 Stanley later questions Blanche about her earlier marriage.
-Blanche had married when she was very young, but her husband died by suicide.
+Blanche had married when she was very young, but her husband committed suicide.
 This memory causes her obvious distress.
-We later learn she suffers from guilt due to the way she had reacted to finding out her husband's homosexuality and his fatal reaction.
+The reader later learns she suffers from guilt due to the way she had reacted to finding out her husband's homosexuality and his fatal reaction.
 Stanley, worried that he has been cheated out of an inheritance, demands to know what happened to Belle Reve, once a large plantation and the DuBois family home.
-He tells Stella about the Napoleonic Code which, in those days, was a legal right of a husband over his wife's financial affairs.
+He tells Stella about the Napoleonic Code, stating that with it a husband had control over his wife's financial affairs.
 Blanche hands over all the documents pertaining to Belle Reve.
 While looking at the papers, Stanley notices a bundle of letters that Blanche emotionally proclaims are personal love letters from her dead husband.
 For a moment, Stanley seems caught off guard over her proclaimed feelings.
 Afterwards, he informs Blanche that Stella is going to have a baby.

 The night after Blanche's arrival, during one of Stanley's poker games, Blanche meets Mitch, one of Stanley's poker player buddies.
 His courteous manner sets him apart from the other men.
 Their chat becomes flirtatious and friendly, and Blanche easily charms him; they like each other.
-Suddenly becoming upset over multiple interruptions, Stanley explodes in a drunken rage and strikes Stella.
-Blanche and Stella take refuge with upstairs neighbor, Eunice Hubbell.
+Suddenly becoming upset over repeated interruptions, Stanley explodes in a drunken rage and strikes Stella.
+Blanche and Stella take refuge with the upstairs neighbor, Eunice Hubbell.
 When Stanley recovers, he cries out from the courtyard below for Stella to come back by repeatedly calling her name until she comes down and allows herself to be carried off to bed.
 Blanche is shocked to see that her sister has returned to her husband right after he assaulted her.
 After Stella returns to Stanley, Blanche and Mitch sit at the bottom of the steps in the courtyard, where Mitch apologizes for Stanley's coarse behavior.